 Group Policies and Enforcement

-The US Government publishes the United States Government Configuration Baseline (USGCB) for use by Executive Branch agencies to promote uniform configurations for commonly used operating systems.
-The USGCB configuration guidelines for specific operating systems include references to some configurations related to smartcard (PIV) logon and should be referenced first.
+The U.S. federal government publishes the United States Government Configuration Baseline (USGCB) for use by Executive Branch agencies to promote uniform configurations for commonly used operating systems.
+The USGCB configuration guidelines for specific operating systems include references to some configurations related to smart card (PIV) logon and should be referenced first.

-The information on this page is to answer questions and identify the most commonly used configuration options.
-For a full reference of options for each operating system, please refer to configurations guides published by other sources online.
+The information on this page is intended to answer questions and identify the most commonly used configuration options.
+For a full reference of options for each operating system, please refer to configuration guides published by other sources online.